← The journal Vertical M&A Guides February 19, 2026

 What Drives Premium Valuations

-Several factors consistently drive premium valuations in hospitality software M&A:
+Several factors consistently support stronger valuations in hospitality software M&A:

-• Payments integration: Software platforms that embed payment processing generate high-margin, sticky revenue; Mews processed $19.7 billion in payment volume in 2025
+• Payments integration: Software platforms that embed payment processing can generate sticky, high-value revenue.

-• Cloud-native architecture: Buyers are willing to pay more for platforms that do not require migration from on-premise infrastructure
+• Cloud-native architecture: Buyers value platforms that do not require customers to migrate away from aging on-premise infrastructure.

-• Customer quality: Serving enterprise hotel groups and branded chains signals scalability and reduces perceived risk
+• Customer quality: Enterprise hotel groups and branded chains can signal scalability, but concentration risk still needs to be managed.

 Key Acquirer Profiles